Sifchain/sif-apis/README.md

 # Mimir

 ## Overview
 Mimir is the god in Norse mythology famous for his knowledge and wisdom.
-His enlightened advices are valuable to obtain guidance and direction.
+His enlightened advices are valuable to obtain guidance and direction.🧙‍♂️

 In this repository, you can find all the data endpoints available for the Sifchain DEX.
 You can follow the instruction and create your own database by: